Deniro Farrar

-Qushawan Farrar (born June 18, 1987), better known by his stage name Deniro Farrar, is an American rapper from Charlotte, North Carolina.
+Dante Qushawan Farrar (born June 18, 1987), better known by his stage name Deniro Farrar, is an American rapper from Charlotte, North Carolina.
 He has collaborated with other artists such as Ryan Hemsworth, Shady Blaze, and Flosstradamus.
 His voice was described by The Fader as "an eerily calm rasp that never leaves the emotional range of fuming mad".

 Early life

 Deniro Farrar was born in Charlotte, North Carolina on June 18, 1987.
 He dropped out of school in the 9th grade.
 He grew up listening to Tupac, Three 6 Mafia, Luther Vandross, Kris Kross, Lauryn Hill, and DMX.

 Career

 In 2010, Deniro Farrar released Feel This on Black Flag Records.
 In 2012, he released Destiny Altered.
 Later that year, he released a collaborative album with Shady Blaze, titled Kill or Be Killed.
 Impose included it on the "Best Music of October 2012" list.
 Stereogum placed it at number 39 on the "Top 40 Rap Albums of 2012" list.
 In that year, he also released Cliff of Death, an EP entirely produced by Blue Sky Black Death.
 It featured guest appearances from Child Actor and Nacho Picasso.

 In 2013, he released two solo albums: The Patriarch and The Patriarch II.
 In that year, he announced a joint venture record deal with Vice Records and Warner Bros.
 Records.
 He released the Rebirth EP in 2014.

 In 2015, he released Cliff of Death II, a collaborative EP with producer Young God.
 In 2016, he released two EPs: Mind of a Gemini and Red Book, Vol. 1.
 In 2017, he released two EPs: Guilty Until Proven Innocent and Mind of a Gemini II.
 He released the Re-Up EP in 2019.